Our Staff

 I received my Primary certification from the Midwest Montessori Teacher Training Center, in Evanston, IL.
 Later I completed the lower and upper elementary training at the Princeton Center for Teacher Education in Princeton, NJ.
 I found a home at the Children’s House of Bucks County in Fairless Hills, PA where I taught for twelve years- first in a primary classroom, then running their elementary program.
 After my son graduated high school, we decided it was time to make a move.
 As my son went to college in Washington DC we moved to California’s Central Coast, near Cassidy’s family.
 There I spent seven wonderful years as the upper elementary teacher at Children’s House Montessori School in Atascadero, CA.

 During the incredibly hot, dry summers of California, I would escape to my aunt and uncle’s home in the verdant Columbia River Gorge for extended stays.
-After my uncle’s passing last summer, the desire to be closer to family began to take hold.
+After my uncle’s passing, the desire to be closer to family began to take hold.
 When the property next door to my aunt became available, it seemed serendipitous.
-Since arriving in mid-June, I have been enjoying the wilderness, working on my house and land and learning how to process my neighbor’s alpaca’s fiber into yarn.
+Since arriving in 2022, I have been enjoying the wilderness, working on my house and land and learning how to process my neighbor’s alpaca’s fiber into yarn.

 NOELLE BLACKFORD